 The first section of this article below was published back in 2020, and additional material has been added further below that more recently in 2021.

-For the convenience of our readers, we have labelled the first article section ‘Article Section A’ and the second ‘Article Section B’.
+For the convenience of our readers, we have labeled the first article section ‘Article Section A’ and the second ‘Article Section B’.

-This post was updated on 2nd January, 2022, to add ‘Article Section C’.
+This post was updated on September 14th, 2022, to add ‘Article Section D’.